arielzn/arielzn.github.io/_posts/2024-06-03-install-archlinux-encrypted-boot.md

     # grub-mkconfig -o /boot/grub/grub.cfg
     # grub-install

-Set the root password and add a sudo user

-    # passwd
-    # useradd -m -G wheel USERNAME
-    # passwd USERNAME

-Run `visudo` and uncomment the line `%wheel ALL=(ALL) ALL`.

 ## Setup a desktop environment and reboot

-I'm using Gnome as DE, I prefer to install it before rebooting, so after that we'll be welcomed by a GUI to be able to connect to the internet and keep customizing the system.
+I'm using Gnome as DE, I prefer to install it before rebooting, so after that I'll be welcomed by a GUI to start using the system and keep customizing.

     # pacman -S gnome networkmanager
     # systemctl enable NetworkManager